Module 3.1: What is Observability?

 |---|---|---|---|

-“Users report that the checkout page is slow, but only sometimes.
-Your dashboard shows normal latency.”
+“Multiple users report that the checkout page is intermittently slow, but your primary application dashboard shows completely normal latency averages.”

-- What questions would you try to answer?
+- What ad-hoc questions would you attempt to answer to narrow the scope?

-- What data would you need that you might not have?
+- What critical telemetry data would you need to find the root cause that you might not actually have available?

-- Where would you get stuck with your current tools?
+- At what precise point would you likely get stuck relying entirely on your current toolchain?

-- At least 2 gaps identified with improvement steps
+- At least two critical observability gaps identified with actionable, technical improvement steps.

-- Identified at least one data gap in current system
+- Explicitly identified at least one critical data telemetry gap in the current operational system that prevents tracking unknown-unknowns.

 Further Reading

-“Distributed Systems Observability” - Cindy Sridharan.
-Free ebook covering observability in distributed systems.
+- “Distributed Systems Observability” - Cindy Sridharan.
+An excellent free ebook covering the profound necessity of observability specifically within highly distributed systems.

-“Dapper, a Large-Scale Distributed Systems Tracing Infrastructure” - Google paper that introduced distributed tracing.
+- “Dapper, a Large-Scale Distributed Systems Tracing Infrastructure” - The seminal Google engineering paper that fundamentally introduced distributed tracing to the wider industry.

 Next Module

-Section titled “Next Module”Module 3.2: The Three Pillars - Deep dive into logs, metrics, and traces—what each provides and how they work together.
+Section titled “Next Module”Module 3.2: The Three Pillars - Prepare for a technical deep dive into logs, metrics, and traces—uncovering exactly what each data type provides, where they fall short, and how they must be correlated together to achieve true observability in production environments.